 The Synod today covers all of Pennsylvania, all of West Virginia except for the eastern panhandle, and the counties of eastern Ohio (with West Virginia’s northern panhandle) generally known as the Upper Ohio Valley.

-Local proximity issues had also resulted in one New York congregation and two in Maryland being included in the synod’s numbers.
-Our current 16 presbyteries make up the Synod of the Trinity, and these “mid-council offices” serve 1,136 churches and 178,025 Presbyterians, making the Synod of the Trinity not only the oldest but also one of the largest in the Presbyterian Church (U.S.A.).
+Local proximity issues have also resulted in congregations in New York and Maryland being included in the synod’s numbers.
+Our current 16 presbyteries make up the Synod of the Trinity, and these “mid council offices” serve 1,019 churches and 119,793 Presbyterians, making the Synod of the Trinity not only the oldest but also one of the largest in the Presbyterian Church (U.S.A.).

 For more about the history of the Presbyterian Church (U.S.A.), visit its website.